Scope#09 | Koa Kogyo

 “Always capture the needs of the times, and create paper products and services that support people’s lives and Japan’s economic activities,” is how President Yasuyuki Amakusa describes the company’s mission.

-Koa Kogyo annually produces 500,000 tons of containerboard, which is the second largest domestic output for a single factory.
+Koa Kogyo annually produces 500,000 tons of containerboard, which is the second largest output in Japan for a single factory.
 The company makes corrugating medium and linerboard, the two types of base paper needed to make corrugated board, and delivers them to corrugated board manufacturers.
 One advantage of the company’s location in Fuji City, is being midway between the metropolitan area and the Chukyo area where recovered paper is generated and corrugated board is consumed, both in massive amounts.
 However, being at the foot of Mt.
 Fuji, a UNESCO World Cultural Heritage site, means the company must bear a greater responsibility in environmental protection than in other areas.
 In such circumstances, Koa Kogyo fully complies with all environmental regulations, such as factory disposal and CO2 emission, and continues a stable operation as an environmentally friendly, resource-circulating company.
 On midsummer nights, dim flashes of light hover over the waterways north of Koa Kogyo’s vast 187,000 ㎡ premises.
 The place is a natural habitat of fireflies.
 After disappearing for some time, they have made a comeback thanks to the efforts of Koa Kogyo employees over the years, cleaning the nearby waterways and improving the environment.
 The place is now a popular firefly-spotting site, offering delight for the residents in the neighborhood.